Jason Newsted: Equipment and bass rig

-Philanthropy

-In 2004, Newsted signed on as an official supporter of Little Kids Rock, a non-profit organization that provides free musical instruments and instruction to children in underserved public schools throughout the United States.
+In July 2024, Sadowsky announced a Limited Edition Jason Newsted Signature model, his first since the company's endorsement in 1997.
+This special edition includes a total of 13 bass guitars, with eight 4-string models priced at $7,500 and five 5-string models priced at $7,800.
+By September 1, 2024, all basses were sold.

 Personal life

 Newsted was married in 1988 to Judy Talbert but the couple divorced in 1991 during the recordings of the Black Album.
-He is currently married to Nicole Leigh Smith, whom he wed in October 2012.
-She was his girlfriend of 11 years, to whom he refers as the "love of my life".
-While still his girlfriend, it was Nicole, an artist herself, who suggested he try painting.
-She now encourages Newsted to "move forward with his art".
+He is currently married to his longtime girlfriend Nicole Leigh Smith, whom he wed in October 2012.
+Nicole, an artist, encouraged him to try painting.

 Shoulder injury

-On October 23, 2006, Newsted was injured while attempting to catch a falling bass amp head (which, according to him, was the bass amp that was used to record Metallica, Load, and Reload).
+On October 23, 2006, Newsted was injured while attempting to catch a falling bass amp head (the bass amp head which was used for recording Metallica, Load and Reload).
 The accident resulted in a torn anterior labrum in his left shoulder and a rotator cuff and biceps tear in the right.
 He was scheduled for immediate surgery, and underwent a lengthy rehab process.
 During this time he was unable to play, and began to express himself through painting.
 On January 4, 2007, he was back playing his bass again.

 Newsted later reported that he had been addicted to painkillers, having taken such medication from his time in Metallica to cope with neck problems but without understanding the risks.
 After his shoulder injury the painkiller use became a problem, but Newsted said he had not used any since about 2010.